-This Bulletin reflects graduation requirements and regulations in effect for full-time students who initially enroll, or return after an absence, for Fall 2003- Summer 2004.
+This Bulletin reflects graduation requirements and regulations in effect for full-time students who initially enroll, or return after an absence, for Fall 2004 to Summer 2005.
 Students who may be subject to other requirements printed in earlier catalogues or Bulletins must contact the Registrar's Office.

-THUNDERBIRD MISSION
+THUNDERBIRD MISSION STATEMENT

-STATEMENT